openstack-archive/fuel-ccp-specs/specs/general-lma-spec.rst

 The boxes on the top-left corner of the diagram represent the nodes where the OpenStack services run.
-The boxes on the bottom-left corner of the diagram represent the the nodes where the Kubernetes infrastructure services run.
+The boxes on the bottom-left corner of the diagram represent the nodes where the Kubernetes infrastructure services run.
 The boxes on the right of the diagram represent the nodes where the LMA backends are run.